jdsierral/CiCueTea/README.md

 - ♻ **Invertibile** (within numerical tolerance): Enables seamless reconstruction after transformation.
 - 🔍 **High frequency resolution** at low frequencies, **high time resolution** at high frequencies.
 - 🧠 **Based on Nonstationary Gabor Frames (NSGF)**: Sample-exact theoretical foundation.
-- 🛠️ Modular design: Drop into any C++ project
+- 🛠️ Modular design: Drop into any C++ project.
+- 👀 **Two different versions**: A dense version that has the same sample-rate at every band, and a sparse version that has a decimated sample-rate per band.

 ---